C4813/EVE-Trade-Tools-Price-Helper/readme.txt

 No. As of 1.5.0, scheduled runs use an external system cron pinging a token-authenticated HTTP endpoint every minute.
 WP-Cron is no longer used.
 The Schedule tab shows the curl command and optional WP-CLI command to configure your cron service.

 == Changelog ==

+= 1.5.1 =
+* Performance: History fetch default concurrency raised from 5 to 20; maximum raised to 50.
+Users who had never explicitly saved the concurrency setting were running at the original slow rate of 5 regardless of the cap changes in 1.5.0.
+* Performance: History fetch sub-group overhead eliminated — all items in a batch now fire in a single curl_multi call with no inter-group sleep gaps.
+* Added: Run Prices button — runs prices only, does not auto-start a history fetch on completion.
+* Added: Run History button — runs history fetch independently of a price run.
+* Changed: Former "Run Prices" button renamed to "Run All" (behaviour unchanged — prices followed by automatic history fetch).
+* Added: Concurrency KPI tile in the history fetch progress panel showing the active concurrency value in use.
+* Added: ESI status indicator in the history fetch progress panel, mirroring the indicator on the prices panel.
+Appears above the heartbeat indicator.
+* Fixed: Heartbeat indicator on the prices panel stuck on "Waiting for heartbeat" despite the job actively stepping.
+Root cause was a server/browser timezone mismatch — heartbeat_at is returned as a WordPress local-time MySQL timestamp with no timezone suffix, which new Date() parsed as browser local time, making the staleness delta incorrect.
+Receipt time is now recorded locally in the browser at the moment the response arrives.
+* Fixed: Same timezone-mismatch fix applied to the history fetch heartbeat indicator.
+* Fixed: "Waiting for heartbeat" shown immediately for cron-driven jobs even on a fresh heartbeat due to an erroneous observeOnly guard on the 15-second green threshold.
+* Fixed: Cancelling a history fetch restarted it.
+Redundant create_job('history') calls in the runner duplicated the job that finish_job() already creates; the idle-attach watcher picked up the second queued job immediately after cancel.
+* Misc: Removed empty activation and deactivation hook stubs from the main plugin file.

 = 1.5.0 =
 * Changed: WP-Cron removed entirely as the scheduling mechanism.
 Scheduled runs are now driven by an external cron service (e.g. Hostinger cPanel, crontab) pinging a token-authenticated HTTP endpoint (`/?ett_ph_run=TOKEN`) every minute.
 Each ping works for the full PHP execution window before saving state, so a 10–20 minute run completes across a handful of pings with no timeout risk.